In This Article

 Implement an anti-money laundering (AML) program

 FinCEN regulation requires the implementation of a written AML program.
 An effective AML program is one designed to prevent your Bitcoin ATM from being used to facilitate money laundering activities.
-Each AML program must be in writing and address, at minimum, the “four pillars” as follows:
+Each AML program must be in writing and address, at a minimum, the “four pillars” as follows:

 - Incorporate policies, procedures, and internal controls reasonably designed to assure compliance with the Bank Secrecy Act (BSA)